 Bio

 Alejandro Acevedo (Mexico City, 1991).
 Visual artist, holds an MFA and a BFA from UNAM.
-His work has been exhibited in Mexico and abroad.
-He has been part of the official selection in various national competitions such as the Ibero-American Exhibition of Miniature and Small Format Art (2024), the Joaquín Clausell National Painting Biennial (2023), the Alfredo Zalce National Painting and Engraving Biennial (2022), the Ibero Puebla Contemporary Art Biennial (2019), the Monterrey National Emerging Art Biennial (2027) and the National Experimental Video Competition (2017).
-He has been a Young Creators grant recipient (2024-2025) and winner of the acquisition award at the Monterrey National Emerging Art Biennial (2017).
+His work has been exhibited collectivley in Mexico and abroad.
+He has been part of the official selection in various national competitions such as the Ibero-American Exhibition of Miniature and Small Format Art (2024), the Joaquín Clausell National Painting Biennial (2023), the Alfredo Zalce National Painting and Engraving Biennial (2022), the Ibero Puebla Contemporary Art Biennial (2019), the Monterrey National Emerging Art Biennial (2027), among others.
+He has been a FONCA Young Creators grant recipient in the category of Painting (2024-2025) and winner of the acquisition prize at the Monterrey National Emerging Art Biennial (2017).

 Statement